NGI4eu/engineroom-topic-identificication/Guide.md

 res, assets and grams are directories to save results, data and modified articles respectively in. res and assets are strings, grams requires a dictionary with two keys: 1 (words) and 2 (bigrams).
 If you decide to analyse only words, you do not have to define key-value pair for key=2, but remember to modify further functions accordingly.

 ### Words
 important_1 and important_2 are lists of words and bigrams (respectively) for which co-occurrences will be computed.
-The longer the lists are, the more time the computation will take, so be careful in large datasets. sentiment_words and sentiment_bigrams are chosen to compute sentiment values, by default they are the same as terms for co-occurrences, but they are not required to be.
+The longer the lists are, the more time the computation will take, so be careful in large datasets. sentiment_words and sentiment_bigrams are chosen to compute sentiment values, by default they are the same as terms for co-occurrences, sentiment\_words must be a subset of important\_1 (same for bigrams and 2).

 ## Execute code